 ~ Alfred Lord Tennyson (The Higher Pantheism)

-Perhaps you need no greater proof of the inherit contradiction than the denominationalism that persists within evangelicalism.
+Perhaps you need no greater proof of the inherent contradiction than the denominationalism that persists within evangelicalism.
 Denominationalism demonstrates the compromise that modern Christians are willing to make on a macro level in order to secure the absolutism that exists within the denominations themselves.

-Unfortunately, the Church has taught that this attitude is an act of faith, when in reality it is the very opposite – unbelief based on self-deception.
+Unfortunately, the Church has taught that this attitude is an act of faith when in reality it is the very opposite – unbelief based on self-deception.
 In reality, faith should not need “evidence” to persist.
-In fact, much of modern evangelism has compromised the integrity of the gospel’s call from life transforming relationships to a series of arguments that can be recited on demand.
+In fact, much of modern evangelism has compromised the integrity of the gospel’s call from life-transforming relationships to a series of arguments that can be recited on demand.
 We call this “apologetics”.

 Almost any belief can be read into scripture.
 It’s my contention that much of modern evangelicalism does just that.
 That is, much of the evangelical’s theological presuppositions are anachronistically read into scripture.
 Although this is mostly done subconsciously it is the result of the evangelical’s willingness to compromise their individuality for the security that accompanies the doctrinal certainty of their denomination (or brand of Christianity).
 (To be fair, much of Christian liberalism performs the same anachronistic methodology.
 The difference is their presuppositions are cultural instead of theological.)